KKTTAAII/capstone-ll-frontend/README.md

 ## v2.0.0 - Future Features
 - user can share the dog they want to adopt with their friends via social media
 - user can upload their picture from their local machine
+- fix the reactstrap jest test issue by replacing it with CSS

 Author: [Boonyawee P.](https://www.linkedin.com/in/boonyawee-prasertsiripond/)